newrouge/newrouge.github.io/_posts/_2021-01-01-Powervision.md

 * PVUpdateClient.exe: updater, in charge of downloading new firmwares and copying them through the USB link
 * RecoveryTool.exe: called exclusively by the PVUpdateClient, it is in charge of flashing the recovery part of the firmware
 * PVLink.dll: in charge of the communication through the serial port, very important

+Now, our goal is to get the firmware so we can start reversing.
+Checking on youtube tutorials and thewaybackmachine, we can see that firmware used to be available directly on dynojet's website, under the **firmware** section, which is now empty.
+We find our happiness by running the PVUpdateCLient.exe, and wireshark simultaneously.

+The wireshark capture shows plaintext HTTP going to *dynojetpowervision.com*, and checking for available firmware files.
+There is no real protection here, just the User-Agent you are supposed to be using is "PVUPdateClient", otherwise, the files remain hidden.
 ## 2.2: Physical setup